Gear GuidesTravelTips

 Freeride, powder, and backcountry snowboards - the steep and the deep

-When it comes to freeride and backcountry boards, it’s important to consider how they overlap with the other types of snowboards we’ve covered here.
+When it comes to freeride and backcountry boards, it’s important to consider how they overlap with the other types we’ve covered here.
 This is the broadest category by far so let’s just cover some ground, eh?

 These boards are directional boards for the most part with an a-symmetrical flex pattern, which means that the nose and the tail will both look and feel different.
 A longer nose and shorter tail which is usually more flexible behind the back foot allows you to lean back with greater ease and dig the back-end into the snow.
 This creates lift at the front, and allows you to surf on top of the powder, rather than ploughing through it!